Seoul National University of Education: Campus

 SNUE is located at Seocho-dong, Seocho-gu, in the southern part of Seoul.
-While this part of Seoul was a newly developing area with scarce population and lower land value back in '77 (when the campus was established), the area is now the opposite after its rapid development in the '70-'80's.
+While this part of Seoul was a newly developing area with scarce population and lower land value in 1977 (when the campus was established), the area is now the opposite after its rapid development in the 70s and the 80s.

 Dormitory

 The dormitory is for students from provincial areas.
 It helps SNUE students to experience a successful group life by encouraging autonomy and discipline.
 It has convenient facilities such as a lobby, a reading room, bathrooms, cooking facilities, a seminar room, a physical exercise room, a water purifier, pianos, and more.
 Freshmen generally are given a priority admission to the dormitory (50% of the total capacity).
 Dormitory members are arranged according to the year and personal preferences.

 Attached Elementary School

 The attached elementary school is an experimental research school for effective teaching practices and performance policy, as judged by the Ministry of Education.
 It offers compulsory elementary education, substantial studies, and activities that provide guidance for Intern Teachers, analysis and application of experimental textbooks, experimental application and generalization of the curriculum, experimental research of various educational policies, and workshops for teachers to reform the classroom.
 The school also has special educational support programs, such as the operation of classes for Korean students from other countries, active education of folk art, education for special aptitude with varied learning through hands-on experience and ICT (information, communication & technology) education.